How do I migrate from Front and keep my data?

 Special Notes

 In these cases, emails may not exist on your original mail server and can only be retrieved from the Front export files.
-These will be:
+These can be:

 - Imported into a selected Missive-connected email account.